-In 1975, two years after the first Festival, the institution that would one day become the International Storytelling Center was founded—propelling this growing cultural movement for nearly 40 years.
+In 1975, two years after the first Festival, the institution that would one day become the International Storytelling Center was founded—propelling this growing cultural movement for over 40 years.

 In 2002, the newly-built Center campus was opened.
 A three-acre facility in downtown Jonesborough just a stone’s throw from the site of the first Festival, the Center is the first facility anywhere in the world devoted solely to the tradition of storytelling.

-Now, as ISC approaches four decades of the international storytelling revival, ISC is launching a new and important vision—a journey toward a New Horizon.
+Now, as ISC approaches five decades of the international storytelling revival, ISC is launching a new and important vision — A Story in Progress

 Improving people's lives around the world through the power of storytelling.